The Reality: Are Gay and Lesbian Tourists safe on a Safari in Uganda or Rwanda?

 Ugandans and Rwandans are quiet about their private lives to the point of excess.
-When someone dies they fiund out that the deceased had 3 different wives and other children.
+When someone dies, they found out that the deceased had three different wives and other children.

-Culturally, public affection is frowned upon though it it changing in places like Kampala and Entebbe.
+Culturally, public affection is frowned upon though it is changing in places like Kampala and Entebbe.

-We have Gay Travelers travel with us on Safaris, in most cases, they never told us that they were gay, they simply enjoyed Uganda and Rwanda on Safari that included, Gorilla and Chimpanzee trekking, Wildlife drives or hikes, mountain climbing or more.
+We have had quite a few Gay Travelers travel with us on Safaris, in most cases, they never told us that they were gay prior to the Safari.
+They enjoyed Uganda and Rwanda on Safari that included, Gorilla and Chimpanzee trekking, Wildlife drives or hikes, mountain climbing or more.

 Ugandans and Rwandans will welcome you into their respective country and be glad that you came.
-You, in turn, will find Uganda and Rwanda simply Hospitable…Lastly use a Tour Operator that is sensitive to Gay Travelers.
-Enjoy Uganda, the Pearl of Africa and Remarkable Rwanda.
+You, in turn, will find Uganda and Rwanda naturally Hospitable.

 At the end of 2018, the most dangerous place for Gay Travelers according to the US State Department is Tanzania – not only for gays but for international reporters, NGO workers as new draconian measures are rolled out.
 Donors have canceled Aid, and the EU recalled its Ambassador for Consultation